brianmario/mysql2/README.md

 next_result: Unknown column 'A' in 'field list' (Mysql2::Error)
 ```

-See https://gist.github.com/1367987 for using MULTI_STATEMENTS with Active Record.

 ### Secure auth

 Starting wih MySQL 5.6.5, secure_auth is enabled by default on servers (it was disabled by default prior to this).
 When secure_auth is enabled, the server will refuse a connection if the account password is stored in old pre-MySQL 4.1 format.
 The MySQL 5.6.5 client library may also refuse to attempt a connection if provided an older format password.
-To bypass this restriction in the client, pass the option :secure_auth => false to Mysql2::Client.new().
+To bypass this restriction in the client, pass the option `:secure_auth => false` to Mysql2::Client.new().

-If using ActiveRecord, your database.yml might look something like this:
+### Flags option parsing

+The `:flags` parameter accepts an integer, a string, or an array.
+The integer
+form allows the client to assemble flags from constants defined under
+`Mysql2::Client` such as `Mysql2::Client::FOUND_ROWS`.
+Use a bitwise `|` (OR)
+to specify several flags.

+The string form will be split on whitespace and parsed as with the array form:
+Plain flags are added to the default flags, while flags prefixed with `-`
+(minus) are removed from the default flags.

+This allows easier use with ActiveRecord's database.yml, avoiding the need for magic flag numbers.
+For example, to disable protocol compression, and enable multiple statements and result sets:

 ``` yaml
 development: